What Is Sweden Famous For? 20 Travel Facts About Sweden

 Why should tourists visit Stockholm?
 It is the biggest tourist destination in all of Sweden.
 It is full of cultural sites and has a large range of businesses that provide items, service, and entertainment.

-While you’re in Stockholm, try to check out the Soder Torn, one of the tallest buildings in Stockholm.
+PERSONAL TIP: While you’re in Stockholm, try to check out the Soder Torn, one of the tallest buildings in Stockholm.
 It is also astonishingly beautiful.

 There are a number of museums in Stockholm as well.
 The Vasa Museum specializes in all things sea-worthy.
 Go here if you’re interested in learning all about boats.
 The National Museum, on the other hand, focused on art instead.